What Crimes Are Juveniles Most Often Arrested For?

 1. Drug Abuse and Alcohol Offenses

-Drug abuse violations and alcohol offenses are easily the most common juvenile crimes.
+Drug abuse violations and alcohol offenses are easily the most common juveniles crime.
 According to studies, 80% of minors were under the influence of drugs and/or alcohol when they committed a crime.

 If your child is arrested for alcohol and/or drug abuse violations, they will likely go through drug court.
 Drug courts are specialized court dockets that handle criminal cases involving substance abuse.